-Back pain is an extremely common problem that affects tens of millions of people each year.
+Back pain is a widespread problem that affects tens of millions of people each year.

-Usually, the symptoms of back pain are caused by some type of minor tension or pull, and this is a short-term problem, but in some cases it is a symptom of a serious illness.
+Usually, the symptoms of back pain are caused by some minor tension or pull, and this is a short-term problem, but in some cases, it is a symptom of a severe illness.

 The pain in the upper right part of the back is usually caused by a muscle or bone problem.
 However, the pain in this location is sometimes caused by a condition that affects an internal organ.

-The pain network of the body sends impulses from the source of discomfort through the nerves to the brain.
-The pain of an internal organ can be experienced at the source of pain or another location due to shared nerve pathways.
+The body’s pain network sends impulses from the source of discomfort through the nerves to the brain.
+The pain of an internal organ can be experienced at the start of pain or another location due to shared nerve pathways.

-Other symptoms, a physical exam, and laboratory and imaging tests can help your doctor determine the cause of the pain in your upper right back.
+Other symptoms, a physical exam, and laboratory and imaging tests can help your doctor determine the cause of your upper right back pain.

 Muscle pain in the upper back

-The infection of the spinal bones ( vertebral osteomyelitis ) is caused by the spread of bacteria through the blood of another part of the body that falls on the spinal column.
+The spread of bacteria causes the infection of the spinal bones ( vertebral osteomyelitis ) through the blood of another part of the body that falls on the spinal column.

 It is usually caused by bacteria called Staph.
 Aureus (40-50% of the time), streptococci (12%), e.coli (9%) and Pseudomonas aeruginosa (6%).